Reviewed by: Roger Wohlner, Investing Editor

 Not all brokers allow for solo 401k loans.
 Be sure to check the fine print when researching plans.

 Taking out a loan from your 401k should only be done when it’s absolutely necessary.
-Whenever you take money from an account (even if you pay it back), you are potentially reducing the amount you will accumulate over time.
+Whenever you take money from an account (even if you pay it back), you could reduce the amount you will accumulate over time.

 Generally speaking, you’ll earn more in the long run if you leave the funds alone.